Dnyarri/batchfiles/README.md

 > [!NOTE]
 > *dir RENAME unflibusta.py* was initially created to batch fix silly filename convention for files downloaded from [Flibusta](https://flibusta.is/) and is supposed to be edited at will as you encounter any other silly file naming scheme.

+## Sanctifier

+[**Sanctifier**](https://dnyarri.github.io/batch.html#sanctifier "Pure Python program for assembling Windows ICO from PNG files") actually is not a batch script but self-containing pure Python PNG to ICO converter, developed for assembling Windows icon (.ICO) files from PNG files without introducing any changes to the latter.
+The main idea is that Sanctifier simply inserts compressed PNG data into ICO skeleton *as is*, keeping source compression.
+This allows you to compress source PNGs to maximum degree first, and then use them to assemble multiple image single file ICO of minimal size, following simple steps below:

+  1. Create your PNG files and save them into **one** folder.
+  2. Optimize PNG files thus created ([oxipng](https://github.com/oxipng/oxipng) is highly recommended).
+  3. Start Sanctifier.py, select PNGs to assemble your ICO, follow hints displayed in info string of GUI.

 ## Related links